truist/reveal.js/slides/electricity-house/electricity.md

 * Your body is held together by electricity
 * Electrical energy travels outside the wire
-* "Current" does not "flow"
+* Current does not flow
 * Batteries do not store or generate electricity
 * Electrons in a circuit move slowly (inches per hour)
 * The (outdoor) air around your body has a large voltage (>100V)